Controller–pilot data link communications: Use of CPDLC

 Simulations carried out at the Federal Aviation Administration's William J. Hughes Technical Center have shown that the use of CPDLC meant that "the voice channel occupancy was decreased by 75 percent during realistic operations in busy en route airspace.
 The net result of this decrease in voice channel occupancy is increased flight safety and efficiency through more effective communications."

 Implementation

-Today, there are two main implementations of CPDLC:
+There are two main implementations of CPDLC: